 At its heart, prompt engineering combines creativity with technical skill.

-Successful prompt engineering relies on advanced prompt engineering techniques and tools like LangChain, OpenAI Playground, or Google Colab to test, refine, and scale prompts effectively.
+Successful prompt engineering relies on best prompt engineering techniques and tools like LangChain, OpenAI Playground, or Google Colab to test, refine, and scale prompts effectively.

 Example: A prompt engineer might experiment with multiple versions of a customer support query until they find the one that consistently produces empathetic, accurate responses.